-Sudanese factions agree constitutional declaration for transitional government
+Sudanese factions agree plan to pave way for transitional government

 According to a draft of the declaration seen by Reuters, the intelligence service will report to the cabinet and the sovereign council, the body that will rule the country in the transitional period, while the RSF will fall under the general command of the armed forces.

-The sides had previously agreed that the sovereign council will be comprised of 11 members — five officers selected by the military council, five civilians chosen by the FFC and another civilian to be agreed upon by both sides.
+The sides had previously agreed that the sovereign council will be comprised of 11 members — five officers selected by the military council, five civilians chosen by the Forces for Freedom and Change (FFC) coalition and another civilian to be agreed upon by both sides.
 Its first leader will be from the military.

 When the sovereign council is formed, the country’s current ruling body, a transitional military council headed by General Abdel Fattah al-Burhan and his deputy, RSF commander General Mohamed Hamdan Dagalo, will be dissolved.

+A top priority for the transitional government during its first six months in power will be working toward peace with a number of armed groups active in the southern and western regions of the country, Satea al-Hajj, an FFC negotiator, said on Saturday.

+Three of those armed groups are members of the FFC under the umbrella of the Revolutionary Front.

-Reporting by Khalid Abdelaziz in Khartoum; Additional reporting by Nayera Abdullah in Cairo; Writing by Nadine Awadalla; Editing by Sandra Maler and Cynthia Osterman
+Reporting by Khalid Abdelaziz in Khartoum; Additional reporting by Nayera Abdallah in Cairo; Writing by Nadine Awadalla; Editing by Cynthia Osterman, Giles Elgood and Sandra Maler